denisedennisr/tcpdump-lab/README.md

 -r: Read capture data from the named file.<br />
 -X: Display the hexadecimal and ASCII output format packet data.
 Security analysts can analyze hexadecimal and ASCII output to detect patterns or anomalies during malware analysis or forensic analysis.<br />
 <h2>Summary</h2>
-In this lab I identifed network interfaces, used the tcpdump command to capture network data for inspection, interpreted the information that tcpdump outputs regarding a packet, and save and load packet data for later analysis.
+In this lab I identifed network interfaces, used the tcpdump command to capture network data for inspection, interpreted the information that tcpdump outputs regarding a packet, and lastly I saved and loaded packet data for later analysis.